aymenhafeez/aymenhafeez.github.io/_posts/2021-04-22-heat-conduction-rod.md

 title: Heat conduction in a symmetric, finite rod
 ---

-Modelling the heat conduction temperature profile in a symmetric, finite rod geometry.
+Deriving an expression for the temperature profile for a symmetric, finite rod geometry.

 ---